A typical Heel-Face Turn

 - John Cena arranged for a double Heel Face Return in August 2010.
 Chris Jericho and Edge, who had been unrepentant Heels up until then (Edge had had an earlier Heel Face Return when he'd won the Royal Rumble in January, but he'd subsequently turned heel again after failing to win the World Heavyweight Championship and attacking Randy Orton.) were persuaded by Cena to join him in a coalition consisting mostly of faces (Bret Hart, Great Khali, John Morrison, and R-Truth rounding out the group) after they were all individually attacked by The Nexus.
 Edge quit the group out of parnoia, while Jericho's egotism and desire to be the leader of Cena's army led to a match between the two that he lost and left due to the match stipulation.
 However, they eventually decided to fight beside Cena at SummerSlam after all.
 However, both promptly turned heel again at the actual event (granted, it was largely due to a misunderstanding on Cena's part); Jericho remained a heel for what remained of his WWE career, while Edge turned face for a third time that year after a confrontation with the RAW General Manager shortly afterward - leading to his final run prior to his untimely retirement.

 - Then when Chris returned in 2012, he managed this and turn heel in the span of ten minutes.
-And he did it by saying nothing instead of a return promo and basically trolling to the crowd while shouting out things like "Yeah, baby!" for those ten minutes.
-When he finally spoke on the February 6, 2012 episode of RAW, he outright admitted that he trolled the entire audience and called them all Jericho wannabes.
+And he did it by saying nothing instead of a return promo and basically trolling to the crowd while shouting out things like "Yeah, baby!" for those ten minutes, for the sole purpose of turning the crowd against him.
+When he finally spoke on the February 6, 2012 episode of RAW, fully completing a heel turn, he outright admitted that he trolled the entire audience and called them all Jericho wannabes.

 - It doesn't always take an especially long absence, either.
 R-Truth, who was in a tag team with The Miz, fell victim to Miz's Chronic Backstabbing Disorder.
 Miz gave him a sneak Skull Crushing Finale, which almost did (in Kayfabe) crush his skull.
 Truth was out with a concussion for an even four weeks.
 (Because the Miz remained a heel, it was R-Truth who was likely turning.)
 At his next appearance a month later, his wrath had turned on the Miz.
 And "Little Jimmy" - his apparent Arch-Enemy during his heel run - was now his imaginary friend and spiritual advisor.